lindekaer/lindekaer.github.io/articles/camino-de-santiago.md

 ## Looking back
 It is impossible to conclude and make a final remark about my experiences on the camino.
 I can however only say that I believe everyone should give it a go.
 The only prerequisite for being generously rewarded when walking the camino is having an open mind.
 To me the camino marked a period of change in my life; I believe the pace of walking and the long hours on the road gave rise to being brutally responsive and honest to myself.

+Tie your shoes and get on the road.

 <div class="media">
   <img class="media__image" data-src="/img/article/camino-de-santiago.end.jpg" title="We made it to the end">